DigitalDenCloud/digitaldencloud.github.io/_posts/2026-01-11-protecting-api-gateway-endpoints.md

 3. Find your `Project` tag under **User-defined cost allocation tags**
 4. Select the tag and select **Activate**

-> Cost allocation tags can take up to 24 hours to appear in Budgets after activation.
+> Tags can take up to 24 hours to appear in cost allocation tags after tagging resources, and another 24 hours to appear in Budgets after activation.
+This is because AWS processes billing data in batches rather than real-time.
+Plan for up to 48 hours from tagging resources to being able to filter by tag in Budgets.
 {: .prompt-info }

 #### Create the Budget